 (1) A person must not manufacture an NLIS device, except an accredited device, unless the person is an approved manufacturer.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) A person must not manufacture an accredited device unless the person is recognised by ISC Ltd as a manufacturer of the accredited device.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) A person must not supply an NLIS device unless it is —